Frequently Asked Questions

 No, but graduate students working on a dissertation can join a panel or roundtable proposal organized by a postdoctoral faculty member or independent scholar.

-Graduate students working on a dissertation can enroll in seminars and workshops.
-Please provide the name and e-mail of your dissertation advisor when enrolling, and the SAA office with contact your advisor for verification of your status.
+Graduate students working in the field and in their second year onward of their doctoral study can enroll in seminars and workshops.
+Please provide the name and e-mail of your advisor when enrolling, and the SAA office with contact your advisor for verification of your status.

 No, leadership of a seminar or workshop is reserved for those who have achieved a terminal degree and for independent scholars who have a substantial history of publication and professional activity.

-Each year, the SAA awards travel grants to dissertation-candidate members.
+Each year, the SAA awards need-based travel grants.
 Awardees receive $500 in travel support and remission of the conference registration fee.
 Applicants must be SAA members in good standing, must take part in the meeting program (by speaking in a panel or roundtable or enrolling in a seminar or workshop), and must attend the full conference.
 Students may not receive a travel award more than twice.
 Click Grants & Awards from the main menu above for application details.

 The J. Leeds Barroll Dissertation Prize recognizes doctoral work with a significant Shakespeare component.
 Dissertations submitted for any given year must be approved within the previous year.
 As an example, dissertation submitted for the 2022 prize must have been approved between 1 September 2020 and 1 September 2021.
 Applicants must be SAA members in good standing.
 Applications are comprised of three parts: an online application form, an anonymous cover, and twenty pages (maximum) from the introduction to the dissertation or from any chapter of the applicant’s choice.
 Click Grants & Awards from the main menu above for application details.